Dean’s Advisory Board

 Sharon Ryan (Sargent ‘70)

 Sharon Ryan is a Boston University Trustee and a class of 1970 Sargent College graduate where she earned a degree in occupational therapy.
 She and her husband, Robert, endowed the Ryan Summer Fellowship in 2017.
-The fellowship provides three months of summer support for a Sargent College PhD student engaged in research relevant to the mission of the Ryan Center, a part of the Center for Neurorehabilitation at Sargent College.
+The fellowship provides three months of summer support for a Sargent College PhD student engaged in research relevant to the mission of the Ryan Center, which includes the BU Physical Therapy Center.